 I go nuts with the turkey, and I love the entire process.
 If time permits, I highly recommend brining your turkey.
 Brining will add moisture and flavor and will help keep the turkey from drying out.
 My Thanksgiving turkey brine recipe is here.

-Covering the turkey with bacon is brilliant!
+And needless to say, covering the turkey with bacon is brilliant!
 This “trick” serves as an automatic baster — and adds an insanely delicious smoky flavor.

-So go nuts!
 Make this oh-so-amazing Thanksgiving turkey!